MaheshKhatri1960/Microsoft_Udacity_Capstone_Project/README.md

 People with cardiovascular disease or who are at high cardiovascular risk (due to the presence of one or more risk factors such as hypertension, diabetes, hyperlipidaemia or already established disease) need early detection and management wherein a machine learning model can be of great help.

 Davide Chicco, Giuseppe Jurman: Machine learning can predict survival of patients with heart failure from serum creatinine and ejection fraction alone.
-BMC Medical Informatics and Decision Making 20, 16 (2020). (link) - https://bmcmedinformdecismak.biomedcentral.com/articles/10.1186/s12911-020-1023-5
+BMC Medical Informatics and Decision Making 20, 16 (2020) - (<a href="https://bmcmedinformdecismak.biomedcentral.com/articles/10.1186/s12911-020-1023-5">link</a>).

-The dataset was obtained from Kaggle at the link shown below.
+The dataset was obtained from the Kaggle link shown below.

 ### Task
 *TODO*: Explain the task you are going to be solving with this dataset and the features you will be using for it.